HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 - `setup/03_start_pgsql.sh`: This script calls the `start_pgsql.sh` script after setup.
 - `startup/00_load_env.sh`: This script sources `setenv` at container startup making common environment variables available for other setup scripts to rely on.
 - `start_pgsql.sh`: This script starts PostgreSQL.
 It handles the host name changes that occur in prepared images.
 The database is configured during the build phase with a certain container ID, and the host name for the final container is different.
 - `startup.sh`: This script is the container entry point.
 It executes the configuration scripts that have not been executed before (if found) and then removes them (so that they are not executed again).
-Then it starts PostgreSQL, CouchDB, Kafka, Zookeeper, the SNMP adapter, HPE Service Activator, and HPE UOC.
+Then it starts PostgreSQL, Kafka, Zookeeper, the SNMP adapter, HPE Service Activator, and HPE MUSE.
 Finally, it tails `$JBOSS_HOME/standalone/log/server.log` until the container is stopped.
 At this point, the script needs to receive a `SIGTERM` termination signal, which makes the script stop all previously started services.

 **NOTE:** Docker has a grace period of 10 seconds when stopping containers, after which, it sends a `SIGKILL` signal.
 It might be the case that 10 seconds is not long enough for HPE Service Activator to stop.
 Use the `-t` argument to add more time when stopping the container.
 For example, use `docker stop -t 120` to give the container 120 seconds.